SGGaita/food-Ecommerce-Web-App/README.md

 ## Built With

 * [ANGULAR 10](https://angular.io/) - Implementation of the Frontend user interfaces across all web platform.
-* [Node JS](https://nodejs.org/en/) - Used to implement the backend logic and serve API routes
+* [Node JS](https://nodejs.org/en/) - Used to implement the backend logic: Serve API routes, application authentication and encryption of the authentication process.
 * [MySql](https://dev.mysql.com/doc/) - Database implementation

 ## Frontend Walk through
 ### Homepage

 ## Features
 * Search option to filter the restaurants